Luthey-Schulten-Lab/Minecraft_cell_vis/README.md

 2. Type **the location above** and click "OK".

 [reference]([How to Transfer Your World to Another Device in Minecraft: Bedrock Edition | Minecraft Help](https://help.minecraft.net/hc/en-us/articles/4409165790605-How-to-Transfer-Your-World-to-Another-Device-in-Minecraft-Bedrock-Edition))

+## Acknowledgements

+We thanks for Minecraft Education, MC Amulet.